 You need a special feature licence and password to activate some special features over and above the standard software release.
 Typically, these special features are covered by government security regulations.
 Special feature licences and passwords are quite separate and distinct from the standard software release licences and passwords.
 The features that are available and that require special feature licences depend on region and router model.
-Some of the software features that require a special feature licence are:
+Some of the software features that may require a special feature licence are:

 - Triple DES S/W

 - DES encryption

-- Firewall SW (enabled on the AR410S and AR450S)
+- Firewall SW

-- Firewall SMTP Application Gateway (enabled on the AR410S and AR450S)
+- Firewall SMTP Application Gateway

-- Firewall HTTP Application Gateway (enabled on the AR410S and AR450S)
+- Firewall HTTP Application Gateway

 - IPv6

 - Resource Reservation Protocol (RSVP)

 - BGP-4

 - Load balancer